grantcooksey/uga-activityrecognition/README.md

  Create a new driver to parse multiple user activity data files at once.

  Search functionality for matching users between activities

+***

+## Period Lengths

+ The shaplet-length directory contains jupyter notebooks that experiment with different techniques for searching for the length of periods.
+ `period-search.ipynb` is more of an experimental environment while `comparing_periods.ipynb` demonstrates some of the more successful methods of searching for a shaplet length.